Lily Tembo: Charity work

 Lily had been involved in raising malaria awareness in Zambia.
 In April 2009, she led worshippers at a world malaria day commemoration in Lusaka.

 Death

-After complaining over "minor stomach pains" and suffering severe gastritis, Tembo died September 14 at the age of 27.
+After complaining over "minor stomach pains" and suffering severe gastritis, Tembo died on September 14, 2009 at the age of 27.

 Tembo's sister Patience told the press "She had gastritis, she fell sick on Saturday, started vomiting a lot and developed anaemia.
 On Monday around 19:00 hours, she died."